 After the accident, you should report it to your insurance, but don’t accept their initial offer.
 Because insurance companies are for-profit businesses, they will attempt to resolve your case as quickly and as cheaply as possible.
 However, their first offer will likely be nowhere near enough to pay for all of your damages and injuries.

-Instead, reach out to Gordon McKernan Injury Attorneys for a free legal consultation.
+Instead, reach out to Gordon McKernan Injury Attorneys for a FREE legal consultation.
 A dedicated truck accident lawyer will listen to your situation and advise on what compensation you could expect.
 We’ll help you file paperwork and motions, find evidence, talk to witnesses, and even take your case to court.
-We won’t charge you a dime until we win or settle your case, that’s the G Guarantee.
-Call us today at 888.501.7888.
+We won’t charge you a dime until we win or settle your case.
+Call us today.